MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.52.md

 (d) *Great Dismal Swamp National Wildlife Refuge.* Refer to § 32.65(g) for regulations.

-(e) *Mackay Island National Wildlife Refuge.* (1)—*Migratory game bird hunting.* We allow hunting of swan, light and dark goose, duck, merganser, coot, moorhen, and gallinule on designated areas of the refuge subject to the following conditions:
+(e) *Mackay Island National Wildlife Refuge.* (1)— *Migratory game bird hunting.* We allow hunting of swan, light and dark goose, duck, merganser, coot, moorhen, and gallinule on designated areas of the refuge subject to the following conditions:

 (i) We require a North Carolina Waterfowl Hunt Permit or a signed refuge hunt brochure that must be carried while hunting on the refuge.

 (ii) Hunters must hunt from their assigned blind location.

-(iii) We allow hunting from1/2 hour before legal sunrise to 4:20 p.m. (as governed by County regulations).
+(iii) We allow hunting from 1/2 hour before legal sunrise to 4:20 p.m. (as governed by County regulations).

 (iv) We allow hunters to access the refuge 11/2 hours before legal shooting time until 5:20 p.m.